 The second verb, “acordarse” is an intransitive reflexive verb which can not be used without the reflexive particle “se” and it is usually followed by the preposition “de”.
 For example: “No me acordaba de su nombre”.

 - When to use subjuntive verb tenses

 Something really annoying about the Spanish language is the fact that you have to distinguish reality from dreams and aspirations really well.
 To be honest, that is not so fun if you happen to be a dreamer.
 One problem that I imagine everybody has come upon at least once is whether to use el subjuntivo or el indicativo.
 It often gets so complicated that even natives have a hard time finding the differences between real and imaginary.
-However, you should not worry, because there will definitely be a post about this matter soon.
-You will just have to come back and check this blog.
+However, you should not worry, because you have this posts and more will come aboout this matter soon.

 - Letters with similar sounds, which should I write?

 There are some other aspects that natives find troubling.
 Spanish learners out there, you should not be worried if you also mess them up.
 It is usually really hard when it comes to the letters “b” and “v”.
 They sound so similar to natives that they usually misuse them.
 If they are typing they might often use the excuse that the two letters are next to each other on the keyboard to mask their mistake.
 However, here you can read some tips about choosing between “b” and “v”.

 Natives also have a hard time distinguishing between “ll” and “y” and this time there is no excuse regarding the keyboard.
 They are far enough apart for them to decide upon which one to use.
 The problem again is, due to the letters having the same pronunciation.
 There is no need to worry, because this error will be explained in a post and it will ensure that you will not confuse them again.